sethstone/commandbox-cicd-templates/README.md

 # commandbox-cicd-templates

-## Generate CI/CD deployment templates for deploying your CFML application to the cloud
+## Generate CI/CD templates for deploying your CFML application to the cloud
 _Coming soon._

 ## Package Installation